-If the complaint is about the headteacher, or a member of the governing body (including the Chair or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 1.
+If the complaint is about the headteacher, or a member of the governing body (including one of the Co-Chairs or Vice-Chair), a suitably skilled governor will be appointed to complete all the actions at Stage 1.

-Complaints about the headteacher should be made to the Chair of Governors and to the Clerk to the Governing Body if the complaint is about the Chair of Governors or member of the governing body, via the school office marked CONFIDENTIAL.
+Complaints about the headteacher should be made to the Co-Chairs of the Governing Body and to the Clerk to the Governing Body if the complaint is about the Chair of Governors or member of the governing body, via the school office marked CONFIDENTIAL.